wp-plugins/thanks-you-counter-button/readme.txt

 * French: [Whiler](http://blogs.wittwer.fr/whiler/)

 Dear plugin User,
 if you wish to help me with this plugin translation I very appreciate it.
-Please send your languge .po and .mo files to vladimir@shinephp.com email.
-Do not forget include you site link in order I can show it with thanks for the translation help at shinephp.com and in this readme.txt file.
+Please send your language .po and .mo files to vladimir@shinephp.com email.
+Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com and in this readme.txt file.

-== Special Thanks ==
+== Special Thanks to ==
-* Thanks to [Omi](http://equipajedemano.info) for the help with Spanish translation, ideas and new versions testing.
+* [Omi](http://equipajedemano.info) for the help with Spanish translation, ideas and new versions testing.
-* Thanks to [Simon](http://www.supersite.me/website-building/jquery-free-color-picker/) for the excelent JQuery color picker.
-* Thanks to [Whiler](http://blogs.wittwer.fr/whiler/) for the help with French translation, ideas, source code contributions and new versions testing.
+* [Whiler](http://blogs.wittwer.fr/whiler/) for the help with French translation, ideas, source code contributions and new versions testing.
+* [Simon](http://www.supersite.me/website-building/jquery-free-color-picker/) for the excelent JQuery color picker.
+* [Arne](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/) for setting page layout idea, html markup examples.
+* [DHTMLGoodies](http://www.dhtmlgoodies.com/) for the form input slider code.
+* [Eric] (http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
 = 1.4
-* 25.11.2009
+* 27.11.2009
 - Settings screen update 1: Live preview of the button and its caption style changes at the same Settings tab is realized.
 Every change if text, CSS styles, button size is immediately displayed in your browser.
 - Settings screen update 2: Two checkboxes added for more advanced management of button position for the multi-paged posts.
 You can now select where to show buttons: before - before 1st page only or before every page, after - after last page only or after every page of the multi-paged post.
 - Settings screen update 2: Two new buttons added into the Misc section: "Return to Defaults" - reset all settings to its default values, "Reset Counters" - reset on thanks counters for all post to the 0.